 The 12 Do’s of Christmas

-Following a fabulous day of Christmas styling at The Peach Palace and with our Christmas tastebuds tickled we decided to go again……..I mean who wouldn’t want to spend a Monday night in November creating Christmas over and over.
-So with our Christmas jumpers back on and mulled wine spilling over on the Aga, Peach and Rocks embarked on their second Christmas challenge set by Rockett St George to style up a Christmas table.
+Following a fabulous day of Christmas styling at The Peach Palace and with our Christmas tastebuds tickled we decided to go again……..I mean who wouldn’t want to spend a Monday night in November creating Christmas over and over?
+So with our Christmas jumpers back on and mulled wine spilling over on the Aga, Peach and Rocks embarked on their second Christmas challenge set by Rockett St George – Christmas table styling to the max…

-So back to the daydream and our 12 do’s that might drag dinner out a little longer than Wednesday night’s fish finger sandwiches.
+So back to the daydream and our 12 do’s of Christmas that might drag dinner out a little longer than Wednesday night’s fish finger sandwiches.